Alu Paratha (Potato Stuffed Paratha)

 1/2 tsp. ajwain or carom seeds

 Making the filling

 Add onion, ginger and green chilli mix, all the spices, chopped coriander leaves and salt.
 Mix well.
 The mix should be dry, free of water.
 Otherwise, it will be difficult to roll out parathas.
+Spices you add to the potato mash can vary according to taste and what you have available.
 Keep aside.